 Othniel was a Hebrew deliverer and a judge that God raised to save the Israelites from the oppression of the Canaanites (Joshua 3:7-11).
 After the death of Joshua, the children of Israel strayed away from God and did evil in His sight.
 They forgot the LORD their God, and served the pagan gods of the Canaanites – Baals and Asherahs Canaanites (verse 7).

 So, the anger of the LORD was aroused against Israel, and He withheld his hand of protection around them.
 As a result, they were sold into the hand of Cushan-Rishathaim king of Mesopotamia; and they served that king eight years (Joshua 3: 8).
 Thus, the sins of the people led to their slavery just as God has warned them (Deuteronomy 28:15,25).

 But when the children of Israel cried out to the LORD, He raised up a deliverer for them.
-His name was Othniel the son of Kenaz, Caleb’s younger brother (v.
-9).
+His name was Othniel the son of Kenaz, Caleb’s younger brother (Joshua 3: 9).
 And the Spirit of the LORD came upon him, and he judged Israel.
-From this we can see that God did not keep the special blessing of the Holy Spirit for NT times alone.
+From this we can see that God did not keep the special blessing of the Holy Spirit for New Testament times alone.
 Anciently, as well, He granted the Holy Spirit for His servants as they needed it.

 In His service,